Raxvis/lambdify/README.md

         ]
     }

-Events will be inside the function.json file
+Events will be inside an events.json file

 ### API Gateway / HTTP